townofdon/gdextension-cpp-test/README.md

 MeshGen -> [Config, Noise] (via dependency injection)
 ```

-`CaveGen` above is GDScript, and is responsible for calling `MeshGen.generate` whenever it detects a change any of the config or noise parameters.
+`CaveGen` above is GDScript, and is responsible for calling `MeshGen.generate` whenever it detects a change in any of the config or noise parameters.

 Which got me thinking: `Config` and `MeshGen` could be written as c++ modules, which would provide the perf boost I need as well as support being publishable to the interwebs.
 And thus begins the deep-dive down the rabbit trail of [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html).